pavlesav/FoundationsOfCSS2025/README.md

 The assessment for the course is based on these components:

 - Exercises done in groups of **one or two students**.
-It is mandatory to submit ALL excercises for **12.5% of final grade** each submitted excercise, which totals in **50% of final grade**.
+It is mandatory to submit ALL excercises for **16.6% of final grade** each submitted excercise, which totals in **50% of final grade**.
   - Exercise 1: Deadline: 17.11.2024
   - Exercise 2: Deadline: 01.12.2024
   - Exercise 3: Deadline: 15.12.2024
-  - Exercise 4: Deadline: 12.01.2024
+  - Bonus Exercise 4: Deadline: 12.01.2024

 - Projects are linked to two evaluations:
   - Participation in group presentation sessions (both as presenter and discussant): **25% of final grade**